Upcoming Events

 For museum members only: Learn more about The Sculpture of Scott, Payton, Hayden, and Bechet with LSUMOA Chief Curator Michelle Schulte.

 Celebrate the art of four Louisiana icons: John T. Scott, Frank Hayden, Martin Payton, and Ron Bechet by making an original sculpture.
+Enjoy a special dance performance led by Professor Roxi Victorian and the Southern University Dance Department.
 Generous support provided by Art Bridges Foundation’s Access for All program.

 The LSU Museum of Art and LSU Museum Store will be closed Thursday, November 27 through Sunday, November 30, 2025 for the Thanksgiving holiday.